 The Genealogy of Jesus

 Matthew’s Gospel starts out with a genealogy.
 Genealogies tend to be the parts of the Bible that are easy to skip over.
-For many of us, genealogies are a long list of names.
-They can be hard to follow and the names can be overwhelming.
-If we do read them, we skim.
+For many of us, genealogies are nothing more than a long list of names.
+If we do read them, we usually just skim through them.
 We may recognize a few names, but most of the names don’t mean anything to us.

 I want to take some time to walk through the genealogy together.
 In this post, I’ll give you guys a quick overview of genealogies in general and we’ll take a look at the first sentence of the genealogy.
 In the next four posts, we’ll go through each of the other sections of the genealogy.